Torque: Units

+where W is the mechanical work (J), τ is the torque (N⋅m/rad), θ_{1} and θ_{2} are the initial and final angular positions of the body (rad), respectively, and dθ is an infinitesimal angular displacement (rad)..

-Torque has the dimension of force times distance, symbolically and those fundamental dimensions are the same as that for energy or work.
-Official SI literature indicates newton-metre, is properly denoted N⋅m, as the unit for torque; although this is dimensionally equivalent to the joule, which is not used for torque.
-In the case of torque, the unit is assigned to a vector, whereas for energy, it is assigned to a scalar.
-This means that the dimensional equivalence of the newton-metre and the joule may be applied in the former but not in the latter case.
-This problem is addressed in orientational analysis, which treats the radian as a base unit rather than as a dimensionless unit.
+In the case of torque, the unit is assigned to a vector in three-dimensional space, whereas for energy, it is assigned to a scalar.
+Because of the implicit radian and the vector form of the torque, the dimensional equivalence of the newton-meter and the joule does not imply an equivalence of the physical quantities of torque and energy.
+The dimensional problem is addressed in orientational analysis, which treats the radian as a base unit rather than as a dimensionless unit.